rottytooth/Stasis/readme.md

 This is a partial implementation for the language, making Stasis-aware variables available in C#.
 A full implementation would allow only these variables.

 Stasis 2.0 fixes a major issue with the language itself.
 Previously, arrays and strings were added at the same time, so that one character in a string would not affect another, but rather the entire string would shift collectively.
-In the new
+In the new version, each element is added one-by-one, kicking off the recalculation of the rest of the data.